jennafrancis/move/spec-js.md

 - [x] Use jQuery for implementing new requirements
 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

-    studio show page can click "next" for next class at that studio
+    group_class show page can click "next" for next class at that studio

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.